Overview of Key Concepts

 - Is there a restriction on having legal representation?

 - What resources are available for legal representation?

 - Who would be best placed to assist with legal representation?

 An amicus curiae is a ‘friend of the court’.
-It is not a main party to the litigation but is accepted by the court or forum to join the proceedings to advise and assist it in respect of a question of law or other issues that affects the case in question.
+It is not a main party to the litigation but is accepted by the court or forum to join the proceedings to advise and assist it in respect of a question of law or other issues that affect the case in question.
 Some individuals, communities or organisations might have first-hand or expert knowledge on a particular topic; their involvement could be of assistance to the court or forum.
-Interested parties usually need to apply to the court or forum requesting permission to intervene in the matter and typically need to prove that they have an interest in the matter, their submissions will be of use to the court or forum and that they will not be repeating the arguments of the main litigants.
+Interested parties usually need to apply to the court or forum requesting permission to intervene in the matter and typically need to prove that they have an interest in it, that their submissions will be of use to the court or forum, and that they will not be repeating the arguments of the main litigants.
+However, each court or forum may have its own rules on the admission of amici.
 Courts and fora usually have the discretion to grant or refuse an amicus application.
-It is worth noting that amicus interventions can be particularly useful when litigating digital rights matters as there is often a need for technical and expert analysis given the constant progression within the digital environment.
+Amicus interventions can be particularly useful when litigating digital rights matters as there is often a need for technical and expert analysis given the rapid pace of change in the digital environment.

 Some points to consider when assessing amicus curiae